Aristotle: Scientific style

 Aristotle did not do experiments in the modern sense.
-He used the ancient Greek term pepeiramenoi to mean observations, or at most investigative procedures like dissection.
-In Generation of Animals, he finds a fertilized hen's egg of a suitable stage and opens it to see the embryo's heart beating inside.
+He made observations, or at most investigative procedures like dissection.
+In Generation of Animals, he opens a fertilized hen's egg to see the embryo's heart beating inside.

-Instead, he practiced a different style of science: systematically gathering data, discovering patterns common to whole groups of animals, and inferring possible causal explanations from these.
+Instead, he systematically gathered data, discovering patterns common to whole groups of animals, and inferring possible causal explanations from these.
 This style is common in modern biology when large amounts of data become available in a new field, such as genomics.
-It does not result in the same certainty as experimental science, but it sets out testable hypotheses and constructs a narrative explanation of what is observed.
+This sets out testable hypotheses and constructs a narrative explanation of what is observed.
 In this sense, Aristotle's biology is scientific.

-From the data he collected and documented, Aristotle inferred quite a number of rules relating the life-history features of the live-bearing tetrapods (terrestrial placental mammals) that he studied.
-Among these correct predictions are the following.
-Brood size decreases with (adult) body mass, so that an elephant has fewer young (usually just one) per brood than a mouse.
-Lifespan increases with gestation period, and also with body mass, so that elephants live longer than mice, have a longer period of gestation, and are heavier.
-As a final example, fecundity decreases with lifespan, so long-lived kinds like elephants have fewer young in total than short-lived kinds like mice.
+From his data, Aristotle inferred rules relating the life-history features of live-bearing tetrapods (terrestrial placental mammals) that he studied.
+He correctly predicted that brood size decreases with body mass; that lifespan increases with gestation period and with body mass; and that fecundity decreases with lifespan.

 Classification of living things

-Aristotle distinguished about 500 species of animals, arranging these in the History of Animals in a graded scale of perfection, a nonreligious version of the scala naturae, with man at the top.
-His system had eleven grades of animal, from highest potential to lowest, expressed in their form at birth: the highest gave live birth to hot and wet creatures, the lowest laid cold, dry mineral-like eggs.
-Animals came above plants, and these in turn were above minerals.
-He grouped what the modern zoologist would call vertebrates as the hotter "animals with blood", and below them the colder invertebrates as "animals without blood".
-Those with blood were divided into the live-bearing (mammals), and the egg-laying (birds, reptiles, fish).
-Those without blood were insects, crustacea (non-shelled – cephalopods, and shelled) and the hard-shelled molluscs (bivalves and gastropods).
-He recognised that animals did not exactly fit into a linear scale, and noted various exceptions, such as that sharks had a placenta like the tetrapods.
-To a modern biologist, the explanation, not available to Aristotle, is convergent evolution.
-Philosophers of science have generally concluded that Aristotle was not interested in taxonomy, but zoologists who studied this question in the early 21st century think otherwise.
-He believed that purposive final causes guided all natural processes; this teleological view justified his observed data as an expression of formal design.
+Aristotle distinguished about 500 animal species, arranging them in a nonreligious graded scale of perfection, with man at the top.
+The highest gave live birth to hot and wet creatures, the lowest laid cold, dry mineral-like eggs.
+He grouped what a zoologist would call vertebrates as "animals with blood", and invertebrates as "animals without blood".
+Those with blood were divided into live-bearing (mammals), and egg-laying (birds, reptiles, fish).
+Those without blood were insects, crustacea and hard-shelled molluscs.
+He recognised that animals did not exactly fit onto a scale, and noted exceptions, such as that sharks had a placenta.
+To a biologist, the explanation is convergent evolution.
+Philosophers of science have concluded that Aristotle was not interested in taxonomy, but zoologists think otherwise.